MareesAT/GWA_tutorial/README.md

 Furthermore, the first 3 tutorials are not independent; they should be followed in the order given above, according to their number.
 For example, the files generated at the end of tutorial 1 are essential in performing tutorial 2.
 Therefore, those files should be moved/copied to the directory in which tutorial 2 is executed.
 In addition, the files from tutorial 2 are essential for tutorial 3.
 The fourth tutorial (4_ PRS.doc) is a MS Word document, and runs independently of the previous 3 tutorials.

+All scripts are developed for UNIX/Linux computer/server, and all commands should be typed/pasted at the shell prompt.

 Note:
 The *.zip files contain multiple files, in order to successfully complete the tutorials it is essential to download all files form the *.zip files and upload them to your working directory.
 Opening the *.zip folders and PRS.doc file requires clicking on the folder/file followed by clicking on "View Raw"

 Contact:
 Please email Andries Marees (a.t.marees@amc.uva.nl) for questions